EmmaLiTsai/recoverKBTDR/README.md

 				(1) Re-centering and fixing misalignment: this mainly focuses on tidying the trace and time_dots csv files after image processing steps in ImageJ.
 This code also aims to center the scan.
-Since this code is mainly related to image processing, I moved code for this step to the scan_tidy_functions.R file.
+Since this code is mainly related to image processing, I moved code for this step to the read_trace.R file, and fixing misalignment code to centering_functions.R file.
 			      (2-3) Transform coordinates: this aims to remove the arc in these data and also transform the x axis into time using the timing dots.
 				(4) Transform y axis to depth: this step will transform y values to psi using the psi calibration at the end of the trace, and transform these psi values to depth.
-				(5) Smoothing: this step will smooth these data to simplify the trace.
+				(5) Smoothing: this step smoothes these data to simplify the trace.
 This is needed to help remove noise and extract the main trace from the thickness of the line.
 				(6) Final tidying: this will add dive statistics, direction flagging, and also add dates and times to these data.